FA7047 - Project Development (2018/19)

 The module aims to:

-- Support students to identify their ambitions and enable them to develop skills and ideas required to complete a significant exhibition work or design proposal
+• support students to identify their ambitions and enable them to develop skills and ideas required to complete a significant research project, exhibition work or design proposal;

 Throughout the module, each student will identify and test specific approaches to making work, developing a bespoke set of skills and technical applications relevant to their particular research and practice concerns.
 Students will evaluate and analyse their developing practice through discussion and presentation of their work in a range of contexts.

-Students will be encouraged to develop a proactive and entrepreneurial approach to live projects and pop-up exhibitions, in order to directly test out and develop professional strategies discussed in professional practice workshops and seminar sessions.
+Students will be encouraged to develop a proactive approach to project working, exhibition, publication and other forms of dissemination in order to directly test and develop work in progress and consider strategies for future successful professional practice.

-Students will complete the module with a viable and approved plan for the following major project module.
+MFA students will complete the module with a viable and approved Project Proposal for the following major project module.
+LO1,LO2,LO3,LO4

 On successful completion of the module, the student will be able to:

-- Interpret and evaluate art, photography or design from a range of critical perspectives, taking into account the cultural and socio-economical context of their distribution and mediated consumption, including own work
+1. interpret and evaluate (as appropriate) art, architecture, photography, design or any creative practice from a range of critical perspectives, taking into account the cultural and socio-economical contexts of their distribution and mediated consumption, including of their own work;

-- Propose from inception to completion art, photography or design projects at a postgraduate level, demonstrating an advanced and professional creative response to challenging and complex self-set and/or external art, photography or design problems
+2. propose from inception to completion projects at a postgraduate level, demonstrating an advanced and professional creative response to challenging and complex self-set and/or external art, design or other creative practice problems;

-- Present advanced understanding and apply an individual response to mediated issues of social responsibility attaching to art, photography or design
+3. present advanced understanding and apply an individual response to mediated issues of social responsibility attaching to creative practice;

-- Independently plan and effectively manage learning and project development to completion and presentation
+4. independently plan and effectively manage learning and project development to completion and presentation.

 Students will be expected to present their practice, together with a project proposal and development plan (2000 words).

-Work will be assessed against the learning outcomes in relation to the following criteria:
+Work for all components will be assessed against the learning outcomes in relation to the following criteria::• subject knowledge and relevance

 Reading and resources for design students include: